usot25/cookie-banner/README.md

 - embedded content: youtube video, vimeo video, and a twitter post
 - example integrations for cookie banners and google analytics

-to use:
-1. open `index.html` in your web browser.
-2. use the navigation menu to explore other pages.
-3. test embedded content and banner functionality as needed.

-this page is intended for demonstration and testing purposes.
+this page is intended for testing purposes